Spanish conquest of the Aztec Empire: Chichimec Wars

-The Aztecs under Spanish rule
+Aztecs under Spanish rule

 The Council of the Indies was constituted in 1524 and the first Audiencia in 1527.
-In 1535, Charles V the Holy Roman Emperor (who was as the King of Spain known as Charles I), named the Spanish nobleman Don Antonio de Mendoza the first Viceroy of New Spain.
+In 1535, Charles V the Holy Roman Emperor (who was as the King of Spain later known as Charles I), named the Spanish nobleman Don Antonio de Mendoza the first Viceroy of New Spain.
 Mendoza was entirely loyal to the Spanish crown, unlike the conqueror of Mexico Hernán Cortés, who had demonstrated that he was independent-minded and defied official orders when he threw off the authority of Governor Velázquez in Cuba.
 The name "New Spain" had been suggested by Cortés and was later confirmed officially by Mendoza.

 The Aztec Empire ceased to exist with the Spanish final conquest of Tenochtitlan in August 1521.
 The empire had been composed of separate city-states that had either allied with or been conquered by the Mexica of Tenochtitlan, and rendered tribute to the Mexica while maintaining their internal ruling structures.
 Those polities now came under Spanish rule, also retaining their internal structures of ruling elites and tribute-paying commoners, as well as land holding and other economic structures being largely intact.
 Two key works by historian Charles Gibson, Tlaxcala in the Sixteenth Century (1952) and his monograph The Aztecs Under Spanish Rule: A History of the Indians of the Valley of Mexico, 1519–1810 (1964) were central in reshaping the historiography of the indigenous and their communities from the Spanish conquest to the 1810 Mexican independence era.

 Scholars who were part of a branch of Mesoamerican ethnohistory, more recently called the New Philology have, using indigenous texts in the indigenous languages, been able to examine in considerable detail how the indigenous lived during the era of Spanish colonial rule.
 A major work that utilizes colonial-era indigenous texts as its main source is James Lockhart's The Nahuas After the Conquest: Postconquest Central Mexican History and Philology.
 The key to understanding how considerable continuity of pre-Conquest indigenous structures was possible was the Spanish colonial utilization of the indigenous nobility.
 In the colonial era, the indigenous nobility were largely recognized as nobles by the Spanish colonial regime, with privileges including the noble Spanish title don for noblemen and doña for noblewomen.
 To this day, the title of Duke of Moctezuma is held by a Spanish noble family.
 A few of the indigenous nobility learned Spanish.
 Spanish friars taught indigenous tribes to write their own languages in Latin letters, which soon became a self-perpetuating tradition at the local level.
 Their surviving writings are crucial in our knowledge of colonial era Nahuas.